Dicklesworthstone/ultimate_mcp_client/eidetic_engine_paper.md

 ## 5. Micro-Task Case Studies

-These detailed micro-task examples reveal Maestro's operation at a granular level beyond the comprehensive simulations in the main paper:
+These detailed micro-task examples reveal EideticEngine's operation at a granular level beyond the comprehensive simulations in the main paper:

 ### 5.1 Knowledge Integration Challenge

-When presented with conflicting information about a technical topic, Maestro demonstrated sophisticated conflict resolution:
+When presented with conflicting information about a technical topic, EideticEngine demonstrated sophisticated conflict resolution:

 1. **Contradiction Detection:** The system identified semantic contradictions between new information and existing knowledge using bidirectional linking and relevance scoring.